Public-Transport-Nuremberg/oepnv-nuremberg/README.md

  ```

 ### getDepartures
+This will list all departures from a given stop.

 | Parameters | Definition  | Default Value | Possible Value |
 | ------------- | ------------- | ------------- | ------------- |
 | Product | Only return departures of one or multiple products  | - | Ubahn,Bus,Tram,Sbahn |